Sheila’s 10 Tips for Eating Out

 When you are full, then leave the rest.
 Take the leftovers home.

-I wish I would have had a journal to keep me organized when I was starting out.
+I wish I had had a journal to keep me organized when I was starting.
 This journal will fast-track your success.

 USDA, C. (2015, June 2015).
 Eating Foods Away From Home, DG Tip Sheet No.